cjxe/blog/_posts/how-to-communicate-effectively-a-simple-and-practical-guide/2024-10-20-how-to-communicate-effectively-a-simple-and-practical-guide.md

 toc: true
 ---

-Big achievements usually come from teamwork, which starts with communication.
-But *starting* doesn't make it easy.
-So, poor communication is common, and wastes time for everyone involved.
+Big achievements usually come from teamwork, which starts with **communication**.
+But just because teams rely on it doesn't make it an easy skill to master.
+As a result, poor communication is common and wastes everyone's time.
+Fortunately, it doesn't have to be this ineffective.

 In this post, I’ll share my approach to effective communication, helping you and your team get things done faster with less frustration.